Iaminthehouse/AdieuGS/README.md

 - This will take a while, go drink a coffee or make some exercises or what you want

-__startet the removal of the background& the creation of normal maps__
+__Startet the removal of the background& the creation of normal maps__
-- start the startUI.bat file.
+- Start the startUI.bat file.
 An application will appear
 ![image](https://github.com/user-attachments/assets/41819558-6faa-46f3-b2d0-bd6124247bf6)

 - You have to select the model in the list box you want to use